queenarg/akira-ransomware-reverse/README.md

 ## Executive Summary

-This repository contains a comprehensive technical analysis of the Akira ransomware variant, conducted through deep reverse engineering using Ghidra and Model Context Protocol (MCP) integration.
+This repository contains a comprehensive technical analysis of the Akira ransomware variant, conducted through deep reverse engineering using Ghidra, Frida, and x64dbg.
 The analysis spans **8,930+ lines of technical documentation** with **69 professional diagrams** covering every aspect of the malware's operation.

 ### Key Findings